 On a clear day, to the east, you can see Loudoun Hill near Darvel.

-If you look closely at the walls, you can see stonemason marks on the occasional stone.
+If you look closely at the walls, you will see stonemason marks on the occasional stone.
 This was to identify the work of the stonemason, showing their skills.
-A portfolio of sorts?
+A portfolio of sorts.

 The west wall of the castle has five shields carved from sandstone.
 There is also a carving of two lions with their tails curled inwards.
 You can see recreations of the shields at the Visitor Centre.
 My photo doesn’t shown them very well.